Maintain A Great Pond Plant

 1. Link your summer sales to the aquatic garden: grasses, heat-loving annuals, and summer perennials can be displayed in or near the aquatic area.
 These plants offer a balance between land and water plants in the homeowner’s garden.

 2. Provide a repotting service to your water garden customers.
-This service can include new containers, soil, slow release fertilizer, and gravel.
+This service may include new containers, soil, slow release fertilizer, and gravel.

 3. You may also decide to stock some hard goods related to aquatic gardening.
 Pots, whiskey barrels, fountains and bird baths may add to your overall display, but care should be taken in adding too much to your inventory, especially at the outset.

-4. If you are lucky enough to have a large water feature or pond on site, plant it up knowing it will provide a dazzling display advertising your plants.
+4. If you are lucky enough to have a large water feature / pond on site, plant up knowing it will provide a dazzling display advertising your plants.